sckott/cchecksapi/docs/api_docs.md

 Default limit of 10

-For the history routes, we keep the last 30 days of checks for each package; each day we purge any checks data older than 30 days
+For the history routes, we continually keep historical checks for each package.
+This may be changed at some point (See [issue #30](https://github.com/ropenscilabs/cchecksapi/issues/30) for discussion)

 + Response 200 (application/json)
     + [Headers](#response-headers)